alrevuelta/cONNXr/README.md

 - [ ] Create a nice Makefile, compile library as a static library to be linked
 - [ ] Try different compilers
 - [ ] Enable gcc extra options (pedantic, all W, etc,...)
+- [ ] Implement some "Int" operators and fixed point stuff.
+- [ ] Create and run a quantized variation of the MNIST model